hnethercutt/routinetrackr/README.md

 ## About
 I wanted to have in my portfolio some things I've learned in school, so I decided to make this app with C++, using linked lists.
 The structure is inspired by one of my school projects.
 I chose to create a routine tracker specifically because every tracker app I could find is specifically meant for building habits.
 I have the habits already, I want to see how long I keep it up.
-It's kind of a hot mess right now, but my current plan is to just get it working, and then go back in and make everything more concise.

 ### Built With